Keep kids learning with daily schedules and activities. Go to Wide Open School

 Consider incorporating the game into purposeful social and emotional learning time after a morning meeting or for soft landings in the morning.
 Place the device and app in a calming corner for students to engage with when they need a break.Continue reading Show less

 Wisdom - Kingdom of Anger is an app that helps kids recognize anger cues in themselves and others.
-In order to gain access to the app, potential subscribers must submit a request for a free trial on the developer's website.
+In order to gain access to the app, potential subscribers must first submit a request for a free trial on the developer's website.
 Players are then oriented to the game by a demo.
 The player guides Wisdom, the main character, on a journey to help the citizens of the Kingdom of Anger manage their anger.
 To save the citizens, the player must win superpowers throughout a series of challenges.
 Players can work on earning powers by choosing mini-games, which were designed to teach kids how to recognize anger.
 Some mini-games teach body language by asking students to spot differences between happy, sad, or angry stances.
 Other mini-games teach vocal tone by having students pick which voice sounds angry, sad, excited, or happy.
 Each mini-game has five levels of difficulty, which adapts to the player based on how well he or she masters the content.
 As the player earns superpowers, Wisdom is able to rescue the citizens and move on to more levels.
 The app is available in both English and French.

 Overall, Wisdom - Kingdom of Anger can be good for teaching children to correctly identify, label, appropriately express, and adequately manage strong feelings of anger or frustration.
 Kids will be able to identify the physiological responses in their own bodies with the help of very visual and expressive mini-games.
 Corrective feedback and positive reinforcement encourage kids to continue to make attempts in the games, and the feedback also allows room for kids to make mistakes in a safe and positive way.
 Kids will also learn the difference in intensity in strong emotions and how to react appropriately or manage those feelings.
 The visual appeal of the game is quirky and intriguing; however, some of the somber themes may overwhelm some younger students without adult support.